ParallelDevs/drupal-composer/README.md

 # Drupal Composer

-Use [Composer](https://getcomposer.org/) to get Drupal + Commerce 2.x with all dependencies.
+Use [Composer](https://getcomposer.org/) to get Drupal + Lightning 2.x with all dependencies.

 Based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project)